-5) Using your hands, break up the white block of colonized grain spawn in the bag.
-Once it is thoroughly broken up, use scissors to cut it open and dump it into the fruiting chamber.
+5) Using your hands, break up a block of colonized grain spawn in its bag.
+Ensure that the bag is white.
+Once it is thoroughly broken up, use scissors to cut open the bag and dump it into the fruiting chamber.

-6) Cut open the Super Shroom substrate and dump it into the fruiting chamber.
+6) Cut open your Super Shroom substrate and dump it into the fruiting chamber as well.

-7) Using your clean hand, thoroughly mix the substrate and grain spawn.
+7) Using your clean hands, preferably while wearing latex gloves, thoroughly mix the substrate and grain spawn.
 Once mixed, spread evenly throughout the fruiting chamber.
 The surface should be somewhat level.

 8) Fasten the lid to the fruiting chamber.